 The response was extraordinary.
 The article generated more emails and personal testimonials than anything Bering had written before – or has written since – and six years later, these letters continue to come in.

-This Fatal Game is the result.
+A Very Human Ending is the result.
 This provocative, important book expands substantially on Bering’s original column to address the natural history of suicide, its evolutionary inheritance, our contradictory superstitions about the act, and its social aspect, among other topics.
 And as the response to the article shows, there is clearly a large readership hungering for such a book: a personal, accessible, yet scientifically sound examination of the suicidal mind.